davidsusu/tree-printer/README.md

 - Most of the telescoping constructors was removed (use builders instead)
 - Decorator inheritance was simplified, `forceInherit` option was removed

-Also, the new major version contains many little changes, extensions and fixes.
+Furthermore, many little changes, extensions and fixes was added.

 ## Using in projects